micmejia/bible-dump/NKJV/Acts/Acts 15.md

 And when there had been much dispute, Peter rose up _and_ said to them: "Men _and_ brethren, you know that a good while ago God chose among us, that by my mouth the Gentiles should hear the word of the gospel and believe.

 ###### 8
-So God, who knows the heart, [^a]acknowledged them by giving them the Holy Spirit, just as _He did_ to us,
+So God, who knows the heart, acknowledged them by giving them the Holy Spirit, just as _He did_ to us,

 ###### 9
 and made no distinction between us and them, purifying their hearts by faith.